RESIDENTIAL HEATINGStay warm all season long

 Reduce Drafts: If your pilot light is struggling to stay on, it might be because there’s too many drafts.
 If you shut windows and doors in the room, it should easily solve those issues.

 Check Power Supply: If your furnace suddenly shuts off, and the thermostat shows only a blank, the heating system might not be getting power.
 Obviously if the rest of your home has power, it’s probably just a circuit breaker problem.
 Just reset it and you should be good to go.
-Also double-check to make sure that it’s still plugged into the outlet.
-Sometimes cords get tripped over and pulled out.

 Call a Professional: Once you’ve gone through this list and your heating system still isn’t on, it’s time to call a licensed furnace repair professional.
 Electrical and mechanical problems are very delicate and require expert help.
 Additionally, if you ever suspect a natural gas or propane issue, you should call for help immediately, and never attempt to address the problem yourself.